cncf/foundation/code-of-conduct.md

 This code of conduct applies:
 * within project and community spaces,
-* in other spaces when an individual CNCF community participant's words or actions are directed at or are about a CNCF project, the CNCF community, or another CNCF community participant.
+* in other spaces when an individual CNCF community participant's words or actions are directed at or are about a CNCF project, the CNCF community, or another CNCF community participant in the context of a CNCF activity.

 ### CNCF Events